Installing the Midwest Industries Rail System on an AK

 Quick Summary

-The Midwest Industries AK rail system can be installed in approximately 10-15 minutes.
-Key steps include disassembling the rifle, securing it in a vise, leveling the receiver, applying Blue Loctite to bolts, and tightening them in an alternating pattern for proper alignment.
+The Midwest Industries AK Rail system is designed for AK-47/74 variants and can be installed in approximately 10-15 minutes.
+Key steps include disassembling the rifle, leveling the receiver, applying blue Loctite to bolts, and tightening in an alternating pattern.
+Ensure bolts are snug, not over-tightened, to avoid stripping threads.

 Chapters